-Other than the audit and our report on the disclosure requirements, we have no relationship with or interests in the Regional Council or its subsidiaries and controlled entities.
+In addition to our audit and our report on the disclosure requirements, we have carried out engagements in the areas of the long-term plan 2021-2031, which are compatible with those independence requirements.
+Other than these engagements we have no relationship with or interests in the Regional Council or its subsidiaries and controlled entities.

-Mike Hawken
+Mike Hawken Deloitte Limited